Please note that the Clean Energy Regulator has reviewed the method rules and developed an

 documentasset:Operational policy on crediting for NFMR and HIR projects and

-documentasset:Interim posture on crediting for NFMR and HIR projects as guidance to help project participants understand what we will assess when considering whether to credit abatement with Australian carbon credit units (ACCUs).
+documentasset:Interim posture on crediting for NFMR and HIR projects as guidance to help project participants understand what we expect when defining land areas for crediting abatement with Australian carbon credit units (ACCUs).

 The definition of 'native forest' is relevant to what areas of land can be included in carbon estimation areas for projects using the

 Avoided Deforestation methodology determination 2013.

 Within this definition is provision for including land with trees that had the potential at 31 December 1989 to become forest.
 Such areas may not be apparent in the 1989 Forest Layer in the CFI Mapping Tool.

 If a proponent wishes to include an area that does not appear unambiguously as forest in the 1989 Forest Layer, the proponent must provide evidence to the Regulator's satisfaction.
 This evidence should demonstrate that the trees: